 Types of Saunas

 The traditional image of a sauna is often that of a pine room where water is poured over hot rocks to create steam.
-Often referred to as a Finnish sauna or steam bath (though this term is also used for Turkish baths where bathing is involved), these types of saunas are very popular.
+Often referred to as a Finnish sauna or steam bath (though this term is also used for Turkish baths where bathing is involved), these types of traditional saunas are very popular.
 Another form of steam bath, and often a very affordable option, is the individual cabinet or fabric enclosure that’s fed by a steam-generating tank.

 The term “dry sauna” has historically described models where rocks are heated as in a Finnish sauna, but moisture is not added.
 Those who have skin problems that react badly to humidity, such as acne or heat rash, might find dry saunas appealing.